 6. largely evolve from getting an idea to the market first, and for some companies, the source of value is that race to market, not the permanent protection of intellectual property.
 Adapted by Michael D. Moberly from the fine work of Peter Likins

-Michael D. Moberly May 24, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly May 24, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’ http://kpstrat.com/blog where one’s attention span, intangible assets, and solutions converge!

 Readers are invited to explore papers, blog posts, and books I have produced-published at https://kpstrat.com/books